brainspills/ada-framework/README.md

         },

         "binding": {
-          "model": "<String, Optional.
+          "model": "<String or Array, Optional.
 Model name of which this route is attached.
 Required when response type is "collection" or "document".
-Also required when "binding.keys" is present>", "controller": "<String, Optional.
+Also required when "binding.keys" is present>", "controller": "<String or Array, Optional.
 Controller name of where the request is to be routed.
 Required when response type is "controller">", "action": "<String, Optional.
 Action name of where the request is to be routed.
 Required when response type is controller.
 No need to define action if this is set to "create" or "update">", "embed": "<String, Optional.
 Embed a related collection to the model retrieved.
 The reference is defined by the "embed" property of the model definition>"
           "keys": [